Chirraaa/OBSReplayCompanion/README.md

 ## 🤝 Contributing

 This is an open-source project, and contributions are welcome\!
-If you'd like to help improve OBS Clip Recorder, please feel free to open an issue or submit a pull request on GitHub.
+If you'd like to help improve OBS Replay Companion, please feel free to open an issue or submit a pull request on GitHub.